Kaltsoon/nosql/material/3-mongo-operations.md

 Then, list the all the documents in the `book` collection.

+> [!IMPORTANT]
+> Save the mentioned queries to a file for a later submission.

 ### Querying documents

 Read the [Query Documents](https://www.mongodb.com/docs/manual/tutorial/query-documents/) guide.
 Then, implement and execute the following queries in MongoDB Shell: